lemiskutswa/Javascript-Udemy-Course/README.md

 7. ! to check if not true

 - Strings can also be compares as greater than or less than.
 For example b > a.
 Also capital letters are considered to be smaller than lower case letters.

+<h2>If else statements</h3>
+- If you want to introduce more than 2 conditions, use else if